-We provide the most advance, state-of-the-art breast screening technology through Solis Mammography.
+We provide the most advanced, state-of-the-art breast screening technology through Solis Mammography.

 Solis Mammography, a department of The Woman’s Hospital of Texas, is dedicated exclusively to the earliest possible detection of breast cancer.

 More than 6,000 square feet, our comprehensive breast imaging center is located in the the newly refurbished One Fannin building, located next to The Woman’s Hospital of Texas campus.
 Here, patients can expect a level of professional attention and personal care not found anywhere else.

 - Free valet parking located right outside the main entrance